datagus/ai_sdg_review/README.md

-# Systematic Literature Review Repository
+# Artificial Intelligence for Sustainable Development: A Systematic Review - Repository

-Welcome to the **Systematic Literature Review (SLR)** repository!
-This repository was prepared for a study submitted to **Nature Sustainability**.
-It provides all relevant data, scripts, and instructions for replicating or understanding the workflow.
-This README is meant to guide reviewers or anyone else who may be new to GitHub or software repositories.
+Welcome to the **Artificial Intelligence for Sustainable Development: A Systematic Review** repository!
+This repository was prepared for a study submitted to **Nature Sustainability** journal.
+It provides all relevant data, scripts, and instructions for understanding and reproducing the data workflow undertaken in the review.

 ---